Supporting the Recovery from the Great East Japan Earthquake

 Support for Marathon Events in Rikuzentakata City

-In Rikuzentakata City, Iwate Prefecture, Mizuho has revived the holding of marathon events, which had been discontinued since the Great East Japan Earthquake disaster, and co–sponsored the first Rikuzentakata Support Marathon in November 2015.
+In Rikuzentakata City, Iwate Prefecture, Mizuho has revived the holding of marathon events, which had been discontinued since the Great East Japan Earthquake disaster, and co–sponsored the first Rikuzentakata Support Marathon from FY2015.

 Sponsoring Events that Forge Ties with Disaster–stricken Regions